Yvette and Heidi plan to walk into their civil wedding ceremony together, hand in hand, likely with the biggest smiles on their faces.

 There’s wit, there’s truth and there’s wisdom in every word of the text the trio deliver and Etta and Claude have tears in their eyes as they embrace them at the end.
 The applause is deafening.

 Stella and Xavier’s generation aren’t afraid to pick and choose from the established wedding traditions.
-They still want Reception speeches, for example, but they’re wary of them being overly long or losing their audience with jokes only half understand.
+They still want Reception speeches, for example.
+However they’re wary of them being overly long or losing their audience with jokes only half understand.
 They decide to do something a little different – ‘mirror image’ toasts – a delightful mix of collaboration and surprise.

 First they take important time out from all the heady distractions and instead reflect for a while on what it’s actually all about: their relationship.
 Together, we agree a structure, areas to focus on and a way forward.
 Then it’s time for them to work independently for a while, generating the words I’ll use to write for them.